duneanalytics/docs/docs/resources/sample-queries.md

  HAVING SUM(amount) > 0.1 --  having more than 0.1 balance
  ORDER BY 3 DESC
 ```

+What this query does:

+- Get all erc20 token transfer but exclude blackhole address

+- Get the token decimals from tokens.erc20 table

+- Get the sum inflows and subtract outflows

 ```
 FROM erc20_ethereum.evt_transfer tr JOIN tokens.erc20 USING (contract_address)